mascanho/VoiDo/README.md

 **VoiDo** is a powerful and intuitive command-line (CLI) todo application built with Rust, supercharged with AI capabilities.
 It allows you to manage your tasks efficiently directly from your terminal, offering both an interactive terminal user interface (TUI) and a comprehensive set of commands for quick, command-line operations.

+Don't let your tasks fall into the void!
+VoiDo is here to help you stay organized and keep your life on track.

 ## ✨ Features

 - **Interactive TUI**: A full-featured terminal UI to manage your todos with keyboard navigation.